hmxmilohax/rock-band-3-deluxe/readme.md

 [dtab](https://github.com/mtolly/dtab) - For serializing Rock Band dtb files

 [python](https://www.python.org/downloads/) - for more detailed script functions such as enabling/disabling extra keys support

+[sed for Windows](http://gnuwin32.sourceforge.net/packages/sed.htm) - for regex on windows for custom textures listing in game